 TL;DR: I’ve spent 4 years testing AI companion apps.
 Character.AI loosened its filters in early 2026, but the deeper problems remain — generic response quality, weak memory, no video, and a Google account requirement.
-After trying 15 alternatives, HoneyChat on Telegram is the one I keep coming back to — richer conversations, voice, photos, video, actual memory, and zero sign-up hassle.
+After trying 15 alternatives, HoneyChat (browser /en/feed or Telegram) is the one I keep coming back to — richer conversations, voice, photos, video, actual memory, and zero sign-up hassle.

 The moment Character.AI lost me